lqueryvg/sftp-lambda/README.md

     - the SFTP server owner can therefore see which files have been transferred
     - if a file needs to be re-transferred for any reason, the SFTP server owner can move it from the `.done` directory back up to its parent directory
+    - note that a file of the same name in `.done` will be over-written by a new file of the same name
   - an optional retention period can be configured to purge files from the `.done` directory after a configurable number of days